sparkade-games/com.sparkade.sparktools.objectpooling/README.md

 # How it works
 Object pooling allows you to re-use objects instead of constantly destroying and creating them.

-The `GameObjectPool`, `MonoBehaviourPool`, and `ObjectPool` classes can manage this recycling of objects, only creating new objects when needed.
+The `ObjectPool` and `ObjectPoolItem` classes can manage this recycling of objects, only creating new objects when needed.

 The `ObjectPoolManager` and `GlobalObjectPoolManager` take this one step further and manage object pools, creating new object pools automatically when needed.

 # How to Use

 ## Object Pool Types
-- **ObjectPool:** Generic object pool, can be used for any C# objects.
-In fact every other object pool inherits from this.
+- **Generic ObjectPool:** Generic object pool, can be used for any C# objects.

-- **MonoBehaviourPool:** A Unity specific pool that allows you to push and pull MonoBehaviours based on a prefab containing an instance of the MonoBehaviour, though it still keeps each MonoBehaviour on its own GameObject.
+- **Unity ObjectPool:** A Unity specific implimentation of the generic object pool that allows you to push and pull `ObjectPoolItem`s based on a prefab containing an instance of the MonoBehaviour.

-- **GameObjectPool:** A Unity specific pool that allows you to push and pull GameObjects based on a prefab.
-Every MonoBehaviour that impliments `IPoolable` will recieve notifications.

 ## Object Pool Managers
 Object Pool Managers streamline the use of Unity specific object pools.
-They are Singletons that you can use to push or pull GameObjects and MonoBehaviours, and pools will be set up and expanded as needed.
+They are Singletons that you can use to push or pull `ObjectPoolItem`s, and pools will be set up and expanded as needed.
 They come in two flavors:

 - **ObjectPoolManager:** Manages object pools that exist for the life of the scene they were created in.